Skip to main content

 Faculty Teaching Seminar

-Faculty members are invited to attend this year's Humanities Symposium Fall Teaching seminar on Wednesday February 5 from 12:00 to 1:00 PM in College Center Conference Room 105.
+Faculty members are invited to attend a Humanities Symposium Teaching seminar on Wednesday February 5 from 12:00 to 1:00 PM in College Center Conference Room 105.
 This seminar will provide information about the Humanities Student-Faculty Colloquia and will also offer suggestions and resources for teaching this year's text.

-Faculty from three different departments will share ideas about how to incorporate this text into your spring courses.
-Further details to follow.
+Faculty from three different departments will share ideas about how to incorporate the text into your spring courses and to prepare your students to participate in the colloquia.

 Student-Faculty Colloquia